Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 - Can consume and provide:

     - Any and all OMM primitives supported on Elektron, Enterprise Platform, and Direct Exchange Feeds.
-    - All Domain Models, including those defined by Thomson Reuters as well as other user-defined models.
+    - All Domain Models, including those defined by Refinitiv as well as other user-defined models.

 - Consists of: